-Following the conclusion of opening comments, each party and then witnesses will be called by the Chair to be questioned.
-For each person questioned, the Panel will first ask questions they have.
-After the Panel asks its questions, each of the parties' advisors will be given a turn to pose any additional relevant questions they would like to ask that individual.
-Parties may not directly question each other.
-No questions may be asked in a hearing that are deemed irrelevant by the Chair.
+After the Chair has made this introductory statement, each party and witnesses who are participating in the hearing will be called by the Hearing Officer or Chair to be questioned.
+For each person questioned, the Decision-Maker(s) will first ask questions they have for the individual who is testifying.
+After the Decision-Maker(s) ask their questions, each of the parties' hearing advisors will be given a turn to pose any additional relevant questions they would like to ask the other party or any witness(es) who testified, but may not ask direct examination questions of the party they are representing.
+Parties may not directly question each other or pose questions to any testifying witnesses.
+No questions may be asked by hearing advisors in a hearing that are deemed irrelevant by the Hearing Officer or Chair.